Yiyun Li's Haunting and Courageous 'The Deaths and Lives of Two Sons'

 -Yiyun Li, New Yorker (2025)

 What Li has crafted defies logic.
 It's brave and sacred.
-Her words wipe away so much of the noise of our current moment, clearing the air to hold focus on things that truly matter.
-In Li's case, the loss of not one, but two, beloved young souls, and the unbearable, indelible grief of their loving mother.
+Her words cut through the noise of our current moment and force us to focus on what actually matters: the loss of two beloved sons and the unbearable, indelible grief of their mother.

 Did Li's piece help me make better sense of my younger brother's death all those years ago?
 I honestly don't know.
 But it did something perhaps more important.
 It gave me a deeper, clearer window into the immensity of my parents' loss and their deep sorrow, a view I've often struggled to hold in full.